Skip to main content

 • Stock dividends, where a company gives you additional shares instead of cash.
 Stock dividends are usually given out within the framework of a DRIP.
 And don’t worry: If you’ve chosen to use a robo-advisor to help you manage your portfolio and are worried you’re missing out on DRIPs, there are plenty of platforms that will reinvest dividends for you.

 When deciding what stocks to buy, having an idea of the dividend yield can help you refine your search.
-In broad terms, a dividend yield is shows you how much a company pays in dividends each year relative to the company’s market price per share.
+In broad terms, a dividend yield shows you how much a company pays in dividends each year relative to the company’s market price per share.
 High dividend yields can indicate that you’re likely to receive higher dividends, but don’t rely exclusively on that figure when making investing decisions, as a sudden increase in dividend yields can also be the result of a stock’s price rapidly falling.

 Pros and cons of investing in dividend stocks